 Anxiety in cats is quite a common problem.
 A range of factors contribute to the disorder, but the root cause is often the cat’s past experiences.
-While there are many prescription drugs that aim to treat anxiety in cats, many pet owners prefer to use natural remedies like CBD for cat anxiety.
+There are many prescription drugs that aim to treat anxiety in cats.
+However, many pet owners prefer to use natural remedies like CBD oil for cat anxiety.

-In recent years, some pet owners have been using CBD oil for cat anxiety.
-There are several herbs that have a calming effect on felines, but CBD works the most effectively.
-This is because of the presence of the endocannabinoid system in the body of all mammals.
+Additionally, there are several herbs that can produce calming effects in felines, but many pet owners agree that CBD works the most effectively.
+The reason for this being the presence of the endocannabinoid system (ECS) in the body of all mammals (including cats).
 This system of receptors and channels flows cannabinoids through every major organ system, helping well-being in numerous ways.
 CBD is a natural, non-toxic compound that has many therapeutic effects, one of which is calming anxiety.

 What Is Feline Anxiety?

 Anxiety is the body’s natural response to fear or stress.
-It is what prepares the body to take evasive action should it be needed.
+It is what prepares the body to take evasive action if need be.
 This is known as the fight or flight response.
-The fight or flight response is an essential part of what helps keep humans and cats from harm.
+The fight or flight response is an essential part of what helps keep humans and animals from harm.
 But, when that response is regularly triggered by an imagined danger, it becomes what is known as an anxiety disorder.

 When we, or cats, feel anxious, our bodies prepare for fight or flight.
 It increases the heart rate, produces adrenaline, and gets the muscles ready for action.
-When we are in danger, that all helps to get us out of trouble fast.
+When we are in danger, these reactions help to get us out of trouble fast.
 When we are not, it affects our ability to live a normal life.
 Severe anxiety disorders can be very debilitating, both for cats and for humans.